-Our wood carving knives are individually forged from 1095 high carbon steel round stock, the benefit of this kind of steel is that it produces a nice hardness that can be easily sharpened and stay sharp for a long time.
+Our wood carving knives are individually forged from W1, round stock, tool steel.
+The benefit of this kind of steel is that it produces a nice hardness that can be easily sharpened and stay sharp for a long time.
 The steel is first pounded flat with a hammer and anvil.
 Next the blades go to the grinder/sander, where they are smoothed down and given their rough shape.
 Then they are quenched and triple tempered.
 Finally, the knife will go through a series of finish grinds, to give it the exact shape.
 Then onto buffing, to make it shiny, and last it is sharpened and tested before going to the customer.

 The final finish is considered a satin finish, because you may still see some of the tooling marks on the blade.
 Once the blade is finished, they are inserted into a hardwood handle.
 The Deepwoods deer track is then branded into the handle before the final finish is applied.